Life Healthcare helps to deliver clean running water

 Life Healthcare has also allocated funding for a new community centre in Mantekyu, and the reopening of its preschool.
 Plans are underway to convert the community centre into a medical clinic on certain days, as the nearest clinic is approximately 25km away.

-Installation of six more PlayPumps sponsored by the Life Healthcare Group is planned for October 2021 in KwaZulu-Natal in the following locations: Bergville, Vryheid, Newcastle, Ladysmith, Tugela Ferry and Nongoma.
+Six more PlayPumps sponsored by the Life Healthcare Group were installed in KwaZulu-Natal in October 2021 in the following locations: Bergville, Vryheid, Newcastle, Ladysmith, Tugela Ferry and Nongoma.